slowburn-dev/DataConfig/Misc/Docs/Source/Examples.md

 # Examples

 This page shows some short and quick examples showcasing DataConfig API usage and features.
-All code shown here can be found in DataConfig sources.
+All code shown here can be found in the sources.

 ## JSON Deserialization